Packing six T-joins in plane graphs: Structure of a minimal counterexample

 If $G$ is a plane graph such that it is possible to draw a closed curve in the plane that intersects $G$ only at vertices $v_1,\ldots,v_k$ for $k$ even and $G$ contains edges $v_2v_3$, $v_4v_5$, $\ldots$, $v_{k-2,k-1}$ and $v_kv_1$ (such a $k$-tuple of vertices $v_1,\ldots,v_k$ is called {\em eligible}), then the graph obtained from $G$ by the {\em $v_1\ldots v_k$-swap} is the plane graph obtained by removing the edges $v_2v_3$, $v_4v_5$, $\ldots$, $v_{k-2,k-1}$ and $v_kv_1$ and inserting the edges $v_{2i-1}v_{2i}$ for $i=1,\ldots,k/2$.

 A crucial property of this operation is that the size of odd cuts can decrease by at most two if $k$ is four or six.
-We prove this in the next two lemmas.
+We prove this in the next lemma.

 \begin{lemma} Let $G$ be a minimal counterexample and let $k$ be either four or six.
-Any graph $G'$ obtained from $G$ by a $v_1v_2v_3v_k$-swap for eligible vertices $v_1,\ldots,v_k$ is $6$-regular and has no odd cut of size less than six. \end{lemma}
+Any graph $G'$ obtained from $G$ by the $v_1v_2\cdots v_k$-swap for eligible vertices $v_1,\ldots,v_k$ is $6$-regular and has no odd cut of size less than six. \end{lemma}

 \begin{proof} Clearly, the graph $G'$ is $6$-regular.
-Consider an odd cut with sides $A$ and $B$ of $G'$.
+Consider a non-trivial odd cut with sides $A$ and $B$ of $G'$.
 Observe that this cut is also odd in $G$.
 By symmetry, we can assume that $|A\cap\{v_1,\ldots,v_k\}|\le 3$.
 Let $A'\subseteq A$ be those vertices $v_i$ of $A$ such that $v_{i-1}$ or $v_{i+1}$ is in $A$.
 Since $|A\cap\{v_1,\ldots,v_k\}|\le 3$, the set $A'$ is either empty or formed by two or three consecutive vertices.
 If $A'$ is empty or formed by three consecutive vertices, the number of edges leaving $A'$ to $B$ is the same in $G$ and $G'$.
 If $A$ is formed by two consecutive vertices, then the number of such edges leaving $A'$ to $B$ is either increased or decreased by two.
-Since the number of edges between the vertices of $A\setminus A'$ and the vertices of $B$ is preserved, every odd cut of $G'$ has size at least six. \end{proof}
+Since the number of edges between the vertices of $A\setminus A'$ and the vertices of $B$ is preserved, the size of the cut with sides $A$ and $B$ in $G'$ differ by at most two from its size in $G$.
+Since $G$ has no non-trivial odd cuts of size less than eight by Lemma~\ref{lm-odd-cut}, the lemma follows. \end{proof}